 Dubai: Celebrating your wedding?
-Emiratis can book a Majlis for free; here's how
+Emiratis can book a majlis for free; here's how

 A membership gives you access to all physical and digital books and even free internet across all public libraries in the emirate

 Are you searching for a venue as you gear up to celebrate your wedding?
 Or are you looking for a place to organise a panel discussion?
-In Dubai, Majalis have been established in a number of neighbourhoods.
+In Dubai, majalis (plural of majlis, which means 'sitting place') have been established in a number of neighbourhoods.
 UAE nationals, official entities, and Dubai decree holders can book a majlis for free.

 UAE nationals, Dubai decree holders, government agencies, and public benefit associations can book a majlis through the Dubai Now app, Majalis Dubai app, Community Development Authority (CDA) website, or CDA email.
 To do so, the following documents are required: